ArslantasM/Emergency_Management_and_Coordination_System/README.md

 # Emergency Management and Coordination System

 The Emergency Management and Coordination application is a complete, end-to-end, enterprise-class disaster management application.
 Developed with PostgreSQL , PostGIS , Next.js, and Python Flask , it's an open-source coordination platform that collects and visualizes real-time disaster data.
 It aims to streamline disaster management by tracking global earthquake, fire, and tsunami data.
 Designed with an enterprise-level architecture, the system aims to facilitate holistic disaster management and enhance coordination among units.
+Made in Turkey 🇹🇷

 ![Ana Dashboard](assets/screenshots/dashboard-main.png)